Nadeem743894/Datacentric/docs/ProjectManagement/ProjectScoping.md

   * Have you identified training, what is the cost and timing of such training?
 * Can you estimate the computer power required?
   * Will you require high performance computing?
+  * Will you require cloud access?
   * Do you have access to the correct resources?
+    * If no, what are the estimated costs and timescales for the required access?

 ## Step 6: Evaluation and reporting